 This post is sponsored by Pull-Ups.
 Please note all views and opinions are my own.
-As always we are very specific with the brands we partner with, we have used Pull-Ups when potty training our last two children and strongly agree with these 6 ways to know your child is ready to start potty training.
+As always we are very specific with the brands we partner with, we have used Pull-Ups when potty training our last two children and strongly agree with these 6 signs of potty training readiness.

 For the last month we have been seeing signs that point to Evelyn being ready to start potty training.
 To say that I am excited wouldn’t be the most truthful statement, because let’s be honest, potty training isn’t the easiest task.
 It is important to make use of resources provided and learn other mother’s that have been through it before.
 I feel the most important thing, and what I really really want to make clear is that when you think your child is ready, don’t hesitate.
 When is that?
-See below for 6 ways for you to know your child is ready to start potty training.
-Good luck!
+See below for 6 signs of potty training readiness.

 Just about two years ago now I wrote out a bunch of tips of “what not to do” when potty training.
 I wanted to have a reminder for myself of all the things I felt like I could have done better.
 The top of the list was to go with my intuition.
 If you think your child is ready, they most likely are ready.
 It’s not a one day and done task, but know that no matter how long you wait, it doesn’t make it easier on you or your child.